 In The Colour of Magic, one of the eight spells (eight is an important number on the Disc) has lodged itself in Rincewind's mind.
-He doesn't know exactly what it does, but popular wizarding opinion is that it will destroy the Disc.
+He doesn't know exactly what it does, but popular wizarding opinion is that it will destroy the Disc (especially if cast alone).
 As a semi-sentient entity, it tries to cast itself.
 Rincewind barely prevents himself from casting it several times through the course of the first two books (which is one story) The Colour of Magic and The Light Fantastic.
-When he does lose control, it turns out it's not a spell to destroy the world... but to create others.
+When he does lose control, a significant event is already happening and the seven other spells have been cast.
+At this point, it's not a spell to destroy the world... but to create others.

 In the back-story of Going Postal, an automatic letter-sorting device with extradimensional components (it accesses a dimension where pi is exactly equal to 3) goes out of control, filling the Ankh-Morpork Post Office with letters.
 Wizards called in to inspect the device warn that shutting it down is likely to destroy the universe.
 Fed up with the machine, a veteran mail-carrier starts smacking the device with a crowbar until it shuts down.
 When the mail-carrier started hitting the device, the wizards ran away.
 As the doer of the deed testified; unless they had some other universe to run to, they weren't really sure about the danger.
 The wizards insist that the universe really was destroyed, but was instantaneously replaced by a complete, identical universe.
 That exact thing has actually happened before in that series.
 Twice, depending on how you count.